Nationality Checking Service

 Important documents which need to accompany the application form will be checked, copied and certified so applicants can keep the originals.
-Completed applications will then be forwarded to the Home Office by secure post.
-(For up to date information on applying for British Citizenship, including what documents you need to provide, please see the Home Office website)
+(We do have to send your original Life in the UK test certificate to the Home Office) Completed applications will then be forwarded to the Home Office by secure post.
+(For up to date information on applying for British Citizenship, including what documents you need to provide, please see the British Citizenship pages of the Gov.uk website)

 Correctly completed applications tend to be resolved more quickly than those that are incomplete.

 The nationality checking service is by appointment only.